wilton-gallego/xyops/docs/marketplace.md

 - Configure your web server to include a `Content-Disposition: attachment` header, so browsers download the file when clicked, or...
 - Gzip-compress the file first, and host the `.json.gz` version.

-To import a self-distributed Plugin, the user simply has to navigate to the Plugin List by clicking the "**Plugins**" link in the xyOps sidebar, and then click the "**Import File...**" button, or drag n' drop the downloaded file onto the browser window.
-They will then be prompted to import your Plugin, at which point it can immediately be used in events and workflows.
+To import a self-distributed Plugin into xyOps, the user simply has to navigate to the Plugin List by clicking the "**Plugins**" link in the sidebar, and then click the "**Import File...**" button, or drag & drop the downloaded file onto the browser window.
+They will then be prompted to import the Plugin, at which point it can immediately be used in events and workflows.

-Note that it is up to the user to install the necessary prerequisites such as `npx`, `uvx`, etc.  These do come preinstalled on the official xyOps docker container, so if the user installed xyOps via Docker, no additional software should need to be installed.
+Note that it is up to the user to install the necessary prerequisites such as `npx`, `uvx`, etc.  These do come preinstalled on the official xyOps Docker container, so if the user installed xyOps via Docker, no additional software should need to be installed.